-A maximum of 32 all-season entries are permitted with two wildcards also considered, subject to FIA approval.
-With no manufacturers’ title awarded under cost-control measures, WTCR OSCARO caters for private teams although a number of drivers are supported by brand customer racing divisions.
+There will be 26 all-season entries with an allowance for a maximum of six wildcard entries at selected events, subject to approval.
+With no manufacturers’ title awarded under cost-control measures, WTCR / OSCARO caters for private teams although a number of drivers are supported by brand customer racing divisions.

 What’s new for 2019?